Massachusetts Car Insurance

 I'm changing insurance companies.

 Although not required, you may request an updated registration showing GEICO as your insurance company.
-Note: The RMV may charge a fee for this update of your registration.
+Note: The RMV may charge a fee for this update to your registration.

 I'm reinstating my lapsed insurance policy.